 What is Sublimation Printing?
 The Essential Guide for Crafters

-What is sublimation printing, and how can you use it to create beautiful, custom designs like this? 👇
+What is sublimation printing, and how can you use it to create beautiful, custom-printed items like this? 👇

 You’ll learn this and more in this in-depth guide to the art of sublimation.